minio/docs-k8s/source/tenant-management/deploy-minio-tenant.rst

      - Description

    * - :guilabel:`Built-In`
-     - Configure additional internal MinIO users for the Operator to create as part of deploying the Tenant.
+     - Configure additional users for the Operator to create as part of deploying the Tenant using the internal MinIO identity management.

+       Enter the user access key and secret key in the fields.
+       Use the :guilabel:`+` button to add additional credentials.

+       Use the Randomize Credentials button to generate random access and secret keys.

    * - :guilabel:`OpenID`
      - Configure an OpenID Connect-compatible servce as an external Identity Provider (e.g. Keycloak, Okta, Google, Facebook, Dex) to manage MinIO users.

+       Add the information about your OpenID provider in the fields that display.

    * - :guilabel:`Active Directory`
      - Configure an Active Directory or OpenLDAP service as the external Identity Provider to manage MinIO users.

+       Add the details for the Active Directory/LDAP server in the fields that display.

-7) The :guilabel:`Security` Section
+1) The :guilabel:`Security` Section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :guilabel:`Security` section contains TLS certificate settings